-Research by UC San Francisco Team Opens Door to Potential New Treatments
+Research by UCSF Team Opens Door to Potential New Treatments

 A UC San Francisco-led research team has identified a genetic mutation that is strongly associated with a typical form of migraine.

 In a paper published on May 1 in Science Translational Medicine, the team linked the mutation with evidence of migraine in humans, in a mouse model of migraine and in cell culture in the laboratory.

 Louis Ptácek, MD

 The mutation is in the gene known as casein kinase I delta (CKIdelta).

 “This is the first gene in which mutations have been shown to cause a very typical form of migraine,” said senior investigator Louis J. Ptácek, a Howard Hughes Medical Institute investigator and a professor of neurology at UCSF.
 “It’s our initial glimpse into a black box that we don’t yet understand.”

 Migraine, the causes of which are still unknown, affects 10 to 20 percent of all people, and causes “huge losses in productivity, not to mention immense suffering,” said Ptácek.
 Typical symptoms include a pounding headache; lowered pain threshold; hypersensitivity to mild stimuli including sound and touch; and aura, which Ptácek describes as “a visual sensation that presages the headache to come.”

 The paper presents both clinical and basic scientific evidence that the mutation causes migraine.

 In the study, the scientists first analyzed the genetics of two families in which migraine was common, and found that a significant proportion of migraine sufferers in the families either had the mutation or were the offspring of a mutation carrier.